Recruitment & probation

 They must be invited for interview.
 This is regardless of whether the pool of shortlisted candidates is too large.
 Although you may use the desirable criteria to reduce the pool to a manageable level to interview, disabled candidates who meet the essential criteria must be excluded from this exercise.

 When making the interview arrangements, remember to consult the disabled candidate’s application form to ensure that any adjustments or special arrangements that need to be made are done.
-The HR representative or Staff Development Adviser (Equality and Diversity) and the Counselling and Disability Service will be able to provide information on accessible rooms and the provision of support equipment.
+The HR representative and the Counselling and Disability Service will be able to provide information on accessible rooms and the provision of support equipment.

 11. What should I do if a disabled candidate does not meet the essential criteria measurable from the application form?